One thing the Vietnamese are constantly and consistently amazing at (other than a self-righteous loathing towards the Americans) is Pho.

 On our first day, a guided day tour to the Cu Chi tunnels was something we planned as were severely short on time.
 We also desperately wanted to try our hands on the AK 47s at the famous gun range near the tunnels.

-Our tour started with a souvenir shop that we could have definitely given a skip.
+We managed to cross over the colossal chaos of HCMC traffic and our tour started with a souvenir shop that we could have definitely given a skip.
 The eerie tunnel complex is a real work of art.
 The tunnels themselves are about three feet high and many miles long and in the shape of noodles in my Pho.
 They are absolutely bewildering.
 It’s more so when you hear the guide’s stories about how the soldiers stayed for months on a stretch and how meticulously they planned their attacks.

 Once we were done with tunnels, all of us headed to the shooting range.
 Probably the only place where they let you handle an assortment of live weapons.